michaelgruczel/object-storage-tutorial/README.md

 # object storage for java developers

-:exclamation: TOOD this tutorial is under development, don't use it at the moment
+> :warning: TOOD this tutorial is under development, don't use it at the moment

 ## what is object storage ?